kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 - Proof by contradiction!
 - The Rónyai, Babai and Ganapathy paper has a clearer defintion of zero-patterns on polynomials over a field F.
   - Apparently one can distinguish between large and small zero-patterns (see Thm 4.1).
 They find a bound on these.
+  - The span programs section was very interesting (Karchmer and Wigderson).
+Is this something I've read about before?

 ## How does this help us find the Number of Representable Matroids?
 - We use our proof to bound the rank of representable matroids on n for each r.
 They do this by first stating the theorem and checking for ```r \leq 1```, which is "obvious".
 This next part might have something to do with the matrix determinants we were talking about near the end of class.